 While some babies do tend to start crying the moment things get overwhelming, others might try to avoid the stimulation as much as they can.
 This is observed in babies who start staring into space and completely ignore calls or other actions happening around them.
 Many times, this does end up calming the baby quite a lot, unless disturbed by physically holding them or playing with them.

-How to Calm Your Overstimulated Child?
+How to Calm Your Overstimulated Child

-For parents wondering how to deal with overstimulation in their child, the key is to know what can make the baby feel safe and secure all over again.
+For parents wondering how to deal with overstimulation in their child, the key is to know what can make the baby feel safe and secure again.
 Carrying out those actions can help calm down your child easily.

-Revert Back to Usual Schedule
+Revert to the Usual Schedule